 - Eczema caused by allergens like pollen, as well as stress, dry skin, and infection.

 - Hair between the toes splits from walking on hard surfaces.
-Then these split hairs create inflammation that causes irritation and cysts.
+Then these split hairs create irritation that can cause cysts.

 - Household soaps and cleaners can trigger this and lead to licking.